grgbr/stroll/sphinx/glossary.rst

       Sorting algorithms known to be *in-place* only require a constant amount of additional memory space to operate.
 See `Sorting algorithms`_.

+   linked list
+      A linear collection of data elements where each element points to the next and / or the previous one.
+These kind of structures allow for efficient insertion or removal of elements from any position in the sequence at the expense of poor random access performances.
+See `Linked lists`_.

    online
       Sorting algorithms known to be *online* can sort input elements as they receive them, i.e. on-the-fly.
 See `Sorting algorithms`_.